Tawkat/Fake-News-Detection/README.md

 # Fake-News-Detection
-Git Repo for the Thesis on Fake News Detection.
+Git Repo for the Thesis on Fake News Detection.....